mevdschee/pythonista-minesweeper/README.md

 pythonista-minesweeper
 ======================

-Minesweeper implementation for iOS using Pythonista runtime
+Minesweeper implementation for iOS in Python (needs Pythonista).

 Uses a Minesweeper X skin that is Base64 encoded in the source-code.